N-Acetylcysteine for Cornelia de Lange Syndrome

 The trial information does not specify if you need to stop taking your current medications.
 However, if you are taking antibiotics, you may need to stop, as NAC is contraindicated (not recommended) with them.

-What evidence supports the effectiveness of the drug N-acetylcysteine for Cornelia de Lange Syndrome?
+What evidence suggests that N-acetylcysteine might be an effective treatment for Cornelia de Lange Syndrome?

 MA